Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Abstract description of the perfect simulation scheme

 \subsection{Perfect simulation by coupling into the past}

 Let $n$ be a negative integer.
 In order to draw $(X_{n}, \dots, X_{-1})$ from a stationary distribution compatible with $P$, we use a semi-infinite sequence of independent random variables $(U_t)_{t<0}$ defined on a probability space $(\Omega, \A, P)$ and uniformly distributed on $[0,1[$.
-The idea is to deduce $X_t$ from $U_t$ and from the past symbols $X_{t-1},X_{t-2},\dots$ as depicted in Figure~\ref{fig:principle}.
-Those past symbols are unknown, but the continuity of $P$ makes it sometimes possible to compute $X_t$ yet.
+The variable $X_t$ is deduced from $U_t$ and from the past symbols $X_{t-1},X_{t-2},\dots$, as depicted in Fig.~\ref{fig:principle}.
+Those past symbols are unknown, but the regularity of $P$ makes it nevertheless possible to sometimes compute $X_t$.

 For each $t<0$, let $f_t$ be the random function $\G\to \G$ defined by $f_t(\w) = \w\phi_P(U_t, \w)$.\footnote{Regarding measurability issues: if the set of functions $\G\to \G$ is equipped with the topology induced by the distance $\hdelta$ defined by